 Cruz’s head dropped.
 “I’m not proud of what I’ve done.
 I can’t justify it.
 But right now the only two choices I have are to continue doing the wrong thing, or choose to do the right thing.
 If you’re going to honestly criticize me for doing the right thing now, that’s pretty low.”

-“Well, I think motives are pretty important in judging a decision.
-Why are you making this decision now?”
+“Well, I think motives are important in judging a decision.
+Why are you making this decision now?
+Why save me?”

 “My job is to seek out tourists, especially younger women, and show them a good time.
+They give me a dossier on the women they want me to target, and my job is to show them the time of their life.”

+I was stunned.
+“So I was a target for you?
+I guess that explains how you were so familiar with this place without having ever been here before.
+You live here.”

-The demographics here aren’t well suited for people our age, and we want to appeal to as many people as possible.
+“That’s right.”
+Cruz said ashamedly.
+He continued, “The demographics here aren’t well suited for people our age, and we want to appeal to as many people as possible.
 If a station becomes unnecessary, there is no longer a need for the organics there.
-So I’ve spent a lot of time with girls here, but that’s all it was, time spent.
-But with you, I haven’t pursued you out of obligation, but desire.
+So I’ve spent a lot of time with girls here, but that’s all it was, simply time spent doing a job.
+But with you, I haven’t pursued you out of obligation, but out of desire.
 With you, it’s not just time spent, it’s life lived.
 You made me realize that I haven’t really been alive – I haven’t really been human.
 And now that I have tasted life, and I have tasted humanity, I don’t want to give that up.”

 Cruz’s answer was painful, but I understood where he was coming from.
 I couldn’t honestly say how I would have responded had I woken up on a planet and been faced with living a lie or death – and possibly even death for the others like me.
-But all this made me think back to my encounter with the organics that day outside my dad’s factory, and there was one huge problem.
+I know how organic insubordination was treated, as I had seen it first-hand at my father’s factory.
+But all this made me think back to what I knew about organics themselves, and there was one huge problem.

 “Cruz, we’re not human.”